Megwana/whatcamefirst/README.md

 ### Accessibility

+It is important to ensure that the website is user-friendly.
+I have fulfilled this by the following actions:

+I have used semantic HTML and included aria-labels on click options and links where possible.
+Establishing adequate color contrast on the website overall.

 ## 3. Features

 ### Existing Features

 - Header Title
-Header title always leads you back to the home page
+Header title 'What Came First?' always leads you back to the home page.

 - Temple Icon - Top Left
 The Temple icon appears as a logo and also a drop down menu.
+It lets you know it is interactive because when you hover over it, it turns 360 degrees.

 - Welcome Container

 - Javascript Modal containing Instructions
 - Start Quiz Button
 - Introduction Container